Individual sessions offered by registered Occupational Therapists.

 Abby is a Licensed Occupational Therapist with the Texas Board of Occupational Therapy Examiners and obtained certification through the National Board for Certification in Occupational Therapy.
 Abby completed her Bachelor of Arts degree in Psychology and Family Studies at St. Olaf College in Minnesota, and received a Master’s of Science in Occupational Therapy from the University of New England in Portland, Maine in 2017.
 Once in the Houston area, Abby started her OT career in Early Childhood Intervention for Brazoria County and has been full-time with the Stewart Center at The Westview School since 2018.
 Her continuing education training includes SOS Approach to Feeding ® and introductory coursework in The DIR/Floortime Approach®.

-Caroline is a Licensed Occupational Therapist with the Texas Board of Occupational Therapy Examiners and obtained certification through the National Board for Certification in Occupational Therapy.
-Caroline completed her Bachelor of Science degree in Exercise Science at The University of Texas at Austin and received a Master’s of Occupational Therapy from the University of Texas Medical Branch in 2019.
-Since becoming an occupational therapist, Caroline has worked in a variety of settings including outpatient neurorehab, outpatient pediatrics, and school-based OT services.
-She has an extensive of history of working with and volunteering with children with autism spectrum disorder.
-Caroline specializes in sensory integration techniques.
+Jamie is a Licensed Occupational Therapist with the Texas Board of Occupational Therapy Examiners and obtained her certification through the National Board for Certification in Occupational Therapy.
+Jamie obtained her Bachelor of Science in Psychology at Sam Houston State University in 2006 and a Masters in Occupational Therapy at University of Texas Medical Branch in 2009.
+Jamie has worked in a variety of pediatric settings such a private sensory clinic, private schools and most recently in public schools.
+Jamie is certified in Learning Without Tears and a Basic DIR/Floortime practitioner, as well as trained in the Nurtured Heart Approach, therapeutic listening and sensory integration.

 Occupational Therapy Programs